zzstefan/Multiscale-brain-aging/README.md

 # When you encounter issues
 This code was written by a single person as a research project.

-I am currently still in the process of setting-up / testing this repository.
-If you encounter any of these bugs, please open a respective GitHub Issue; I will do my best to fix them in time!
+I am currently still in the process of setting-up / testing this repository and adding more comments here.
+If you encounter any bugs, please open a respective GitHub Issue; I will try my best to fix them in time!